Showing 1–12 of 26 results

 The circular design symbolises infinity and unity.

-For the largest selection of hypoallergenic hoop earrings in Ireland and beyond, head on over to Ear Sense – the online earring store that specialises in earrings for sensitive ears.
+For the largest selection of nickel free hypoallergenic hoop earrings in Ireland and beyond, head on over to Ear Sense – the online earring store that specialises in earrings for sensitive ears.